AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/ads-not-blocked.md

 :::

-Sometimes, filtering may not work and ads will still show despite AdGuard for Safari and proper filters being enabled.
-This usually happens when something goes wrong with filter updates due to Safari bugs.
+In some cases, filtering may not work and ads may still be displayed even though AdGuard for Safari and the proper filters are enabled.
+This usually happens when something goes wrong filter updates due to Safari bugs.

 ### How to fix